A hiker on a hill, on the Camino Frances, looking down over the town of Vega de Valcarce, Spain, in thedistance, on a sunny day

 Experience the vibrant cultural spirit of Villafranca del Bierzo through its lively festivities.
 Join the Fiesta del Corpus Christi in June, when the streets burst with vibrant colors as intricate floral carpets adorn the pathways.
 Witness the solemn processions, where ancient traditions are upheld, and the town?s religious heritage is honored.

-Villafranca del Bierzo beckons pilgrims and travelers alike with its rich tapestry of history, stunning architecture, natural splendor, and vibrant celebrations.
+Villafranca del Bierzo beckons pilgrims and travelers alike with its history, stunning architecture, natural splendor, and vibrant celebrations.

 Destination: Ruitelán